Kapendev/parin/README.md

 ## Why Parin

-- **Focused on games.** It's opinionated in ways that make game-development tasks (rendering, input) easier than in general-purpose engines.
+- **Focused on games.** It's opinionated in ways that make game development tasks (rendering, input) easier than in general-purpose engines.
 - **Code-driven design.** There's no imposed game architecture, allowing freedom on how a game is structured.
-- **A guided workflow.** It assumes a few common patterns like a fixed aspect ratio, an assets folder, and debug UI to smooth out the development experience.
+- **A guided workflow.** It assumes a few common patterns like a fixed aspect ratio and debug UI to smooth out the development experience.
+- **Your level of control.** Use the high-level GC of D for convenience, or drop down to low-level manual memory management when every frame counts.

 Parin sits somewhere between a small engine like raylib or LÖVE and a big engine like Godot or Unity.
 It offers more direction than small ones, but far less overhead and "magic" than big ones.
 It's especially well-suited for retro games, with helper functions and two pixel fonts included.

 > [!NOTE]
 > The project is still early in development.